rsantamaria/papercrop/README.md

 If you're rendering it on ajax ensure to call init_papercrop() in js after loading the crop form to make things work properly.

+### Advanced features

+You can unlock the aspect ratio if you pass false as argument.
+NOTE: preview will be disabled

+    crop_attached_file :snapshot, :aspect => false

+Regardless the model, you can always redefine/unlock aspect from the helper if you need to.

+    f.cropbox :snapshot, :width => 500, :aspect => 4..3

 ### Running the Tests

 We are using dummy applications to handle some of our test cases with different Gemfiles using [Appraisal](https://github.com/thoughtbot/appraisal).
 You can find them in the `/test_apps` directory and should be able to run them as a regular Rails app _(using the `rails s` command)_ if you're interested in taking a look.
 You may need to create mock databases for the `test_apps` before your tests will start to pass.
 This means you need to run the classics `rake db:create db:migrate db:test:prepare` through appraisal from the root directory.